NykoTera/PiMinecraft/README.md

 First, [you'll need to know what is systemd](https://wiki.debian.org/systemd).
 It will help us in many things :

-1. Run server when raspberry start
+1. Run the server when raspberry start
 2. Run automatic saves
-3. Stop the server when shuting down the raspberry
+3. Stop the server when shutting down the raspberry pi

 *NB : all the systemd files will be put in the* `/etc/systemd/system` *directory*